-This is the biggest determinant of the kind of stove you are going to buy.
-Backpacking stoves will be available in three types mostly, as below:
+This is the biggest determinant of the kind of lightweight stove you are going to buy.
+The best backpacking camp stove is available in three types mostly, as below:

-b) Canister stove – This is the latest arrival in the camping and backpacking arena, but it is very popular today.
+The camping propane stove is the latest arrival in the camping and backpacking arena, but it is very popular today.
 It is very easy to use and comes with pressurized gas like propane and isobutane.
 The canisters are self-sealing, making them spill-free.

-c) Solid fuel camp stoves – These run on solid wood as their name suggests.
+The solid fuel backpacking stoves run on solid wood as their name suggests.
 They are not very popular, but they are available all the same.
 They usually run on wood or fuel pellets, which you can buy at the store.

 That is it for the best cook stoves for camping.